PalisadoesFoundation/talawa-api/README.md

 # Documentation

-1. You can install the software for this repository using the steps in our [INSTALLATION.md](INSTALLATION.md) file.
+1. You can install the software for this repository by following the instructions in the [talawa-Installer README](https://github.com/PalisadoesFoundation/talawa-installer/blob/main/README.md).
 1. Do you want to contribute to our code base?
 Look at our [CONTRIBUTING.md](CONTRIBUTING.md) file to get started.
 There you'll also find links to:
    1. Our code of conduct documentation in the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.
    1. How we handle the processing of new and existing issues in our [ISSUE_GUIDELINES.md](ISSUE_GUIDELINES.md) file.